A hangover is the unpleasant symptoms a person has after drinking too much alcohol.

 If you have a hangover, consider the following for relief:

-- Electrolyte solutions (sports drinks) and bouillon soup are good for replacing the salt and potassium you lose from drinking alcohol.
+- Electrolyte solutions (such as sports drinks) and bouillon soup are good for replacing the salt and potassium you lose from drinking alcohol.

 - Get plenty of rest.
 Even if you feel good the morning after heavy drinking, the lasting effects of alcohol reduce your ability to perform at your best.

-- Avoid taking any medications for your hangover that contain acetaminophen (such as Tylenol).
+- Avoid taking any medicines for your hangover that contain acetaminophen (such as Tylenol).
 Acetaminophen may cause liver damage when combined with alcohol.

 O'Connor PG.
-Alcohol abuse and dependence.
+Alcohol use disorders.
 In: Goldman L, Schafer AI, eds.
-Goldman’s Cecil Medicine.
-24th ed.
-Philadelphia, Pa.: Elsevier Saunders; 2011:chap 32.
+Goldman's Cecil Medicine .
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 33.